 Flu and colds

 About the flu

 Managing your symptoms

-Many cold and flu symptoms such as fever, muscle pain, and sore throat can be managed at home with over-the-counter medications such as Tylenol and Advil.
+Many cold and flu symptoms such as fever, muscle pain, and sore throat can be managed at home with over-the-counter medications such as Tylenol or Advil.
 Read about the flu symptoms you can manage at home on your own, and the ones that require medical attention.